-Submission of tasks
+Submission of tasks - 9.00am deadline

-All assessments (other than class tests/oral presentations/folios/3D models), must be submitted by the student personally to the Assessment Box located near the staff study no later than 9.00am on the nominated due date.
+All assessments (other than class tests/oral presentations/folios/3D models), must be submitted by the student personally no later than 9.00am on the nominated due date.
 No responsibility will be taken if a student gives their assessment to another student, teacher or office staff member.
 If a student is absent on the day and the Assessment is brought to school by someone else - they must personally lodge it into the Assessment Box (this box is locked at all times).
 Therefore, no responsibility is taken for a misplaced Assessment Task.